 Although an information session is not mandatory, it is strongly encouraged.

-If all three conflict with your schedule, you alternatively can schedule a one-to-one meeting with a member of the Department of Community Service.
-This can be done via Skype for prospective applicants who are studying abroad.
+If all three conflict with your schedule, you alternatively can schedule a one-to-one meeting with a member of the Department of Community Service via Zoom.
 Please email Colby Sim to speak further about this option.

 Applicants who have attended an information session or one-on-one meeting will have that noted during the selection process.